kumoricon/registration/docs/howto.md

 -----------------------------------

-Dates and times that represent a specific instant in time should be stored in the database in UTC, but should generally be shown to the user in the user's time zone (currently PST is hardcoded).
+Dates and times that represent a specific instant in time should be stored in the database in UTC, but should generally be shown to the user in the user's time zone (currently PST is hardcoded in `DateTimeService.java`.

+In Model objects, this is most easily achieved with `OffsetDateTime`, which is supported by modern JDBC libraries, making mapping to/from the database easy.

 The only notable exception is the attendee's date of birth, which is actually a LocalDate (stored without timezone information).
 Though technically not true, we generally want to assume that someone born on April 3rd at 1:00 AM on